aws-samples/aws-iot-greengrass-v2-painless-installer/README.md

 ## Good to know
 Five buckets are deployed by CDK:

-* SetupScript: This is where the script installing Greegrass on the device is located.
+* **Scripts**: This is where the script installing Greegrass on the device is located.
 You can add customized scripts to this Bucket and if their extension is `.py` they will be listed as options in the selection form.
-* ProvTemplate: This is where the IoT Provisioning Template is stored.
+* **provTemplate**: This is where the IoT Provisioning Template is stored.
 Tou can add customized templates to this Bucket and if their extension is `.json` they will be listed as options in the selection form.
-* GreengrassConfig: This is where the IoT Greengrass Configuration File is stored.
+* **GreengrassConfig**: This is where the IoT Greengrass Configuration File is stored.
 Tou can add customized configurations to this Bucket and if their extension is `.yaml` they will be listed as options in the selection form.
-* GreengrassArtifacts: This Bucket is empty.
+* **GreengrassArtifacts**: This Bucket is empty.
 It is where the deployable Greegrass artifacts should be stored.
 This Bucket is created at this time to be able to set read access to the Greegrass devices.
-* Downloads: This is where the installations script is stored after being customised.
+* **Downloads**: This is where the installations script is stored after being customised.
 It is then downloaded manually with a pre-signed URL provided to you in the process.

 Bear in mind that CDK will customise the above Bucket names to make them unique.
 So you'll have to